 William Bradford, the governor at the first Thanksgiving, wrote in his diary that “our harvest being gotten in, our governor sent four men on fowling, that so we might after a special manner rejoice together after we had gathered the fruit of our labors.
-They four in one day killed as much fowl as, with a little help beside, served the company almost a week…And besides waterfowl there was great store of wild turkeys, of which they took many, besides venison, etc.” Those diaries were lost and not rediscovered until 1856, but when President Lincoln declared Thanksgiving a national holiday, proponents of the holiday promoted turkey as the meal’s centerpiece.
+They four in one day killed as much fowl as, with a little help beside, served the company almost a week. …And besides waterfowl, there was a great store of wild turkeys, of which they took many, besides venison, etc.” Those diaries were lost and not rediscovered until 1856.
+But when President Lincoln declared Thanksgiving a national holiday, proponents of the holiday promoted turkey as the meal’s centerpiece.

 Practically, a turkey is much larger than a chicken or a duck and can easily feed a large family.
 If you had to hunt your own dinner wouldn’t you want the most meat possible?!
 Since turkeys weren’t as useful as a cow (milk) or chicken (eggs), there was less hesitancy to cook a turkey for Thanksgiving dinner!
 A 2007 piece in Slate also pointed out that the publication of A Christmas Carol in 1843 may have helped the turkey’s cause as a holiday delicacy when Scrooge sends the Cratchit family a Christmas turkey.

 Biologically speaking, turkeys are born in the spring season and take about 9 months to mature.
 The perfect feasting size in the fall because they can easily weigh 10 pounds.
 Although commercially produced turkeys can weigh anywhere from 15 to 20+ pounds.

 So why do we eat turkey at Thanksgiving?
 Like most traditions, there is more than one reason why eating turkey at Thanksgiving has become the norm.
 While most families also serve pumpkin pie and other dishes too, each family table has its own unique menu.
 What’s on yours!?